 Sending us the results

-If your Time Test shows that we might have your day and night readings the wrong way around, please send us the following:
+In the unlikely event that your Time Test indicates that we might have your day and night readings the wrong way round, please kindly send us the following:

-- Photos of the readings taken for your Time Test with details about the times these were taken
+- Photos of the readings taken during your Time Test, along with the times these were taken

-- A photo showing the full front of your electricity meter including serial number, if this isn't shown in your Time Test photos
+- A photo showing the full front of your electricity meter, including the serial number (if this isn't shown in your Time Test photos)

 - A copy or photos of an energy statement from your previous supplier